 Enter this service only if you have some background.
 Website Management isn’t as tough as such but there are a few things that you will understand only after the experience.

-If your client has websites made of WordPress or others like WordPress, you can try out the website’s free plan to get hands-on experience, then handle your client’s website.
+If your client has websites made of WordPress or others like WordPress, you can try out the website’s free plan to get hands-on experience, and then handle your client’s website.

 - Editing posts